chichitonaru/psychtoday/README.md

 chmod +x test_api.sh
 ```

-* After the test suite has ran, an HTML report will be output to the "api_challenge" directory.
+* After the test suite has run, an HTML report will be output to the "api_challenge" directory.

-### Running the UI Test Suite
+## Running the UI Test Suite
 * In order to run the UI Test Suite, please verify Docker is installed on your machine, then from the root "psychtoday" folder, change directories to the "ui_challenge" folder and simply run the bash script:
 ```bash
 ./test_ui_docker.sh